Course leader: Rikke Frøhlich Hougaard

 Administrator: Thilde Møller Risgaard

-The course is compulsory for all new PhD students at the faculties of Natural Sciences or Technical Sciences starting their PhD education 1 October 2015 or later and who have teaching obligations as part of their employment as a PhD fellow or a student teacher.
+It is mandatory for all PhD students at GSNS who have teaching obligations as a part of either their employment as a PhD fellow or as a student teacher to take the course Science Teaching.

-The course Science Teaching (Mandatory) is being offered by the Graduate School of Natural Sciences/GSNS and Graduate School of Technical Sciences/GSTS, Aarhus University, fall 2021.
+The course Science Teaching is being offered by the Graduate School of Natural Sciences/GSNS and Graduate School of Technical Sciences/GSTS, Aarhus University, fall 2023.

-No. of contact hours/hours in total incl. preparation, assignment(s) or the like: 15 hours online course over 2 weeks and three obligatory course days.
+Course parameters: No. of contact hours/hours in total incl. preparation, assignment(s) or the like: 8 hours online course over 2 weeks and three obligatory course days.
 Course participants will also be doing individual and group assignments before, between, and after course days.

 The course addresses both traditional and online teaching, and you will have the opportunity to specialize in the type of teaching which is most relevant for you.

-Learning outcomes: At the end of the course, you should be able to:
+Learning outcomes and competences: At the end of the course, you should be able to:

 - Plan and implement teaching activities to support student learning according to learning outcomes